smart-data-models/dataModel.EnergyCIM/DiagramObject/doc/spec_ES.md

       x-ngsi:
         model: https://schema.org/Number
     DiagramObjectPoints:
       description: 'A diagram object can have 0 or more points to reflect its layout position, routing (for polylines) or boundary (for polygons).
-Default: "list"'
+Default: ''list'''
       type: number
       x-ngsi:
         model: https://schema.org/Number